ligurio/swebok-v3/1_software_requirements.md

 Requirements have other attributes in addition to behavioral properties.
 Common examples include a priority rating to enable tradeoffs in the face of finite resources and a status value to enable project progress to be monitored.
-Typically, software requirements are uniquely identi- fied so that they can be subjected to software configuration management over the entire life cycle of the feature and of the software.
+Typically, software requirements are uniquely identified so that they can be subjected to software configuration management over the entire life cycle of the feature and of the software.